-A whopping 81.3% of Australians could fall short when it comes to being able to afford a comfortable retirement, new research from Griffith University and leading financial education service, No More Practice Education has revealed this week.
+A whopping 81.3 per cent of Australians could fall short when it comes to being able to afford a comfortable retirement, new research from Griffith University and leading financial education service, No More Practice Education has revealed this week.

 Respected finance industry thought leader and Founder of No More Practice Education, Vanessa Stoykov, created Learn from the Money Masters – The Investment Series so that Australians are equipped to make the smartest financial decisions possible so that they are able to build adequate enough personal retirement funds.